xNeonDBD/Testrig/README.md

 Two large rectangular sections provide a stable location for the battery holder.
 It can be placed on top of the base and secured with mounting screws if required, preventing the batteries from shifting during sharp turns.

+### Caster Ball Mount

+The caster ball mount (`Caster_Ball_Mount.SLDPRT`) is currently a **working/scratch file**, kept separate from the main chassis so it can be freely edited and iterated on.

+It's being used to test and lock down:

+- Motor mounting hole positions and spacing for the 2 N20 motors
+- Final caster ball mounting height and hole dimensions relative to the wheels

+Once the correct dimensions are confirmed through physical testing, the finalised values will be transferred into the main chassis file (`Chasis_final.SLDPRT`).

 ---

 ## CAD Design